Benton Harbor Water Department

 Make Convenient Payments

-Save gas and stamps by using our convenient online services to pay your taxes or utility bills (water and trash services).
-If you have questions about your trash services, or to arrange for the pickup of large items, call We-Cycle Industrial Sanitation direct at (269) 926-6360.
+Save gas and stamps by using our convenient online services to pay your property taxes or utility bills (water and trash services).
+If you have questions about your trash services, or to arrange for the pickup of large items, call City of Benton Harbor Sanitation Department at (269) 927-8416.

 Helpful Tips to Protect Our Systems